norbajunior/machinist/README.md

   transitions Candidate do
     from :new,           to: :registered,    event: "register"
     from :registered,    to: :started_test,  event: "start_test"

+    event "send_test", guard: &check_score/1 do
+      from :started_test, to: :approved
-    from :started_test,  to: &check_score/1, event: "send_test"
+      from :started_test, to: :reroved
+    end

     from :approved, to: :enrolled, event: "enroll" end

   defp check_score(%Candidate{test_score: score}) do